gsiekaniec/LOTUS/inputs_outputs_description/README.md

   - ```Chromosome```: Chromosome on which the gene is located.
   - ```Position(s)```: Variants positions in the same order that *Ref* and *Alt variant(s)*.

 - **Mutational SNP profile files**

 The mutational SNP profile file is a graphical file representing the percentage of mutations in each snp plotted according to its sequence context.
 This graphic is output in two image formats: *svg* and *png*.
 The default output for this graph is in ```profile.svg|.png``` but the *-p* option allows you to change the output name.

 In addition to the graphical output the associated percentages and counts for each snp context are also output in a file named as the graphical output but with the *.tsv* suffix, i.e. ```profile.tsv```.

 - **Indel size profile files**

 The indel size profile file is a graphical file representing the percentage of insertions/deletions plotted according to their size.
 As with the mutational profile, this graph is output in two image formats: *svg* and *png*.
 The default output for this graph is ```indel.svg|.png``` but the *-i* option allows you to change the name of the output.

 In addition to the graphical output, the percentages and associated numbers for each indel size are also produced in two files separating insertions from deletions.
-These files are named like the graphical output but with the suffix *.insertion.tsv* and *.deletion.tsv*, i.e. ```indel.deletion.tsv``` and ```indel.insertion.tsv```.
+These files are named like the graphical output but with the *.insertion.tsv* and *.deletion.tsv* suffix, i.e. ```indel.deletion.tsv``` and ```indel.insertion.tsv```.

 ---